 I want to see if I can stand out in any other way.
 The results exactly match what I’m searching for. what I can also do though is just differentiate myself a little bit.

 I can do “How to make a custom YouTube thumbnail tutorial 2019” or go start over.
 I’ll try to write the first 2 words and see what the Youtube search engine shows us.

 “YouTube thumbnail”.
-I can look at YouTube thumbnail Creator.
+I can look at the YouTube thumbnail Creator.
 Just explore all of these different search terms and I can see one video got it locked down and it says “Quick and easy” on it.
 I could essentially do the same thing.

 I could literally copy the beginning of it and just change the end because this was 3 years old.

-So, what I can do is, essentially do an updated one.
+So what I can do is essentially do an updated one.
 I found the 2019 search result.
 I could put 2020 and I could put a little — as these seem to be popular for some reason.

-“How to Make a Youtube Custom Thumbnail — New 2020” something like that to make it stand out a bit that this is a new tutorial on essentially the same subject that other people have done.
+“How to Make a Youtube Custom Thumbnail — New 2020” is something like that to make it stand out a bit that this is a new tutorial on essentially the same subject that other people have done.